tmpstpdwn/Shwal/README.md

 - `cd Shwal`
 - Move the `src/shwal` script to a directory in your path variable.
 - Move the `.config/shwal` to `~/.config/shwal`.
 This will give you access to a whole colldection of premade themes stored in json format
-  , also to some premade templates.
+  , also to some pre-made templates.
 - After these steps, `shwal` command can be run as per the options given in the `Usage` section.

 ## Dependencies